elunna/nerfhack-changelog/README.md

 * More potion breathing effects (xnh)
 * Thrown potions of hallucination confuse monsters (Evil)
 * Potion of paralysis lasts 3-24 turns on monsters (Evil)
+* Withering can be cured by quaffing holy water.

 ### WANDS